 Kamada made his full Bundesliga debut against Freiburg on Matchday 1 of 2017/18, but was restricted to just two further top-flight outings, in part due to the burgeoning 'magic triangle' of Sebastien Haller, Luka Jovic and Ante Rebic.
 The trio shared 68 per cent of Eintracht’s 60 Bundesliga goals the following campaign, which Kamada spent on loan in Belgium’s Jupiler Pro League with Sint-Truidense.

 He made the most of the opportunity, registering 16 goals and nine assists in 36 appearances on Belgian soil.
-A first call-up to the Japan national team and summer recall to Frankfurt were his reward, with the naturally right-footed Kamada making his international bow in a friendly defeat to Colombia five months before scoring his first Eintracht goal in the 2019/20 DFB Cup first round.
+A first call-up to the Japan national team and summer return to Frankfurt were his reward, with the naturally right-footed Kamada making his international bow in a friendly defeat to Colombia five months before scoring his first Eintracht goal in the 2019/20 DFB Cup first round.

 Plays a bit like: Shinji Kagawa